FX-Brokers.eu

 Frequently Asked Questions

-What is MiCA and when does it take effect?
+What is MiCA and when did it take full effect?

 MiCA (Markets in Crypto-Assets Regulation) is the EU's comprehensive regulatory framework for crypto-assets.
-The full regulation, including rules for crypto-asset service providers (CASPs), takes effect on 1 July 2026 after a transitional period that began in June 2023.
+The full regime for crypto-asset service providers (CASPs) applied from 30 December 2024, followed by a transitional period for existing providers that ended on 1 July 2026.
+Since that date, offering crypto-asset services to EU clients requires a full CASP authorisation.

 Does MiCA apply to forex brokers?